jacklovell/red-pitaya-workshop/README.md

 The TCL file produced by Vivado when exporting the block design is very verbose.
 While it can be checked in to version control, it's not particularly easy to see what changes have been made.
+Small changes in the GUI can result in significant differences in the TCL script Vivado writes, which causes unnecessarily large changesets to be recorded in version control.

 An alternative workflow is to make modifications to the original `block_design.tcl` by hand.
 In the Vivado GUI, there is a TCL console underneath the block